sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

 # Multi-Role Elasticsearch Nodes

-This sample demonstrates how to deploy Elasticsearch so that each of its nodes perform all three roles: primary (also known as master), data and client/ingest.
-The sample deploys the nodes as primary (master) nodes and updates them to include the data and client roles.
-While it is possible to deploy additional data and client nodes, these additional nodes cannot be made multi-role; this sample only supports enabling multi-role for primary nodes.
+This sample demonstrates how to deploy Elasticsearch so that each of its nodes perform all three roles: primary, data, and client ingest.
+The sample deploys the nodes as primary nodes and updates them to include the data and client roles.
+It is possible to deploy additional data and client nodes, but these additional nodes cannot be made multi-role.
+This sample supports enabling multi-role for primary nodes only.
 In the standard configuration of this project, each node performs a single role.

 Although multi-role Elasticsearch nodes are widely used, they are not natively